Adobe-Marketing-Cloud/reactor-user-docs/launch-reference/publishing/self-hosting-libraries.md

 ### Why use managed hosting?

 The primary reason to use managed hosting is convenience.
-It is easier to create the required adapter, and you don't have to worry about maintenance.
+It is easier to create the required host, and you don't have to worry about maintenance.

 ### About Akamai